Hydrogen Integration for Accelerated Energy Transitions

 The long-term mission of Hydrogen Integration for Accelerated Energy Transitions (HI-ACT) is to conduct multidisciplinary, qualitative, and quantitative research that will identify and map the complex relationships, interdependences, risks, expectations and needs of energy citizens and stakeholders.
 In doing so, we aim to provide open and informed scrutiny of hydrogen integration, to unlock new insights to hydrogen pathways, and to protect national energy resilience.

-Join the conversation at our upcoming Webinar on Community Perspectives on Weds 1st February 2023.
-Click here to register.
+Watch our recent Webinar on Community Perspectives, held on Weds 1st February 2023.

 - Introduction – Prof. David Flynn, University of Glasgow (5 mins)

 - Matthew Scott, NEA: Hydrogen transitions and fuel poverty in the UK’ (20 mins)

 - Neil Kermode, EMEC: Orkney Wind Energy, perspectives on green hydrogen (20 mins)

 Dr Matthew Scott is a Senior Research and Policy Officer at National Energy Action (NEA), the UK’s national fuel poverty charity working across England, Wales and Northern Ireland.
 He works across several of NEA’s research and evaluation projects, and previous worked on hydrogen transitions and energy justice at Newcastle University.

 Neil Kermode is the Managing Director of EMEC - the world’s leading test facility for wave and tidal energy converters.
 EMEC is also pioneering the development of a hydrogen economy in Orkney and is Project Director for the ReFLEX Orkney which is seeking to develop an integrated, affordable, low-carbon energy system for the future.